alexcroox/history-domain-scrubber/README.md

 # HistoryDomainScrubber Chrome Extension

-Automatically and continually clears Chrome history for any domain you enter.
+Automatically and continually clears Chrome history for any domains you setup.

 ## Installing